Nazanin-hub/MechaCar_Statistical_Analysis/README.md

  3- Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

 Yes, R-square is 0.715 which means approximately 71% of the time the model will predict mpg values correctly.
-Also, the vehicle weight, the spoiler angle, and AWD have the most significant effect on mpg.
+Also, Vehicle_lenght, ground_clearance, and intercept have the most significant effect on mpg.
 So, this linear model predicts the mpg of MechaCar prototypes effectively.

 ## Summary Statistics on Suspension Coils